blockheadbandit/MC-Phone-OS/README.md

 Current commands are request-ip , request-date , request-listapps , request-app+[appname].

 most of the commands are also used when accessing the menu for example: request-date is used for the date on the main menu and request-listapps is used for the app store.
+Command line functions for the client is a WIP so far commands only work for the web server

 # The Applications